 Start with Santa Maria del Fiore Complex

 Santa Maria del Fiore is a large complex that includes several buildings and is one of the first attractions everyone heads to in Florence.
 On a day trip from Rome to Florence it’s unlikely that you will manage to see them all thoroughly.
 What I suggest is that you pick maybe one or two to explore well.

 For example, if you arrive early with the train from Rome to Florence, you can head directly to Brunelleschi’s dome.
 If you have booked online the climb, you can join your queue that needs to be there 15 minutes prior to the start and the whole tour won’t take more than an hour.
 The ticket includes all the sites, but only for the dome, booking a specific time is mandatory.

 In Santa Maria del Fiore complex you can climb also to the top of Giotto’s bell tower, where the booking is not mandatory but possible and recommended if you are in high season and don’t want to skip it.
 We climbed both, but we spent 5 days in Florence.

-The other sites of the complex are Santa Maria del Fiore Basilica, its underground crypt, the Museum where most artwork was moved from the church after the 1966 flood, and the gorgeous Baptistery of St. John.
+The other sites of the complex are Santa Maria del Fiore Basilica, its underground crypt, the Museum where most artworks were moved from the church after the 1966 flood, and the gorgeous Baptistery of St. John.
 Having visited them all, if you think you want to visit other major places like the Uffizi, the Accademia and Palazzo Pitti, I would probably suggest you skip the interior of the Basilica, for the facade shows the most beautiful decoration, and head directly to the baptistery.

 Here, you won’t find too much of a queue and also inside, the tour doesn’t take long.
 But the building is truly fascinating, the interior marble decoration, the shape and the ceiling make it completely worth trying your best to see it.